PyWavelets/pywt/README.rst

 Install
 -------

-In order to build PyWavelets from source, a working C compiler (GCC or MinGW) and a recent version of Cython (http://cython.org/) is required.
+In order to build PyWavelets from source, a working C compiler (GCC or MSVC) and a recent version of Cython (http://cython.org/) is required.

  - To install PyWavelets open shell prompt and type ``pip install PyWavelets``